The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 • NumPy: Learn numerical operations for efficient calculations

-• Visualisation: Create basic plots with Matplotlib or Seaborn
+• Visualization: Create basic plots with Matplotlib or Seaborn

 • Keep paragraphs short (2-4 sentences maximum)